ADFG-DSF/culvert_stability/README.md

 ### Is there a punchline?

+This analysis is unfinished at present, and is in the unfortunate stage of expansion and experimentation (explosion?) that comes before things coalesce into something that is shaped like a final product.

+I do believe that the log ratio gives a reasonable basis for numeric comparison, given the data that we have.
+At the very least, I think it's a useful metric for comparing measurements of what things are versus what we expect them to be.

 * explanatory variables are inter-related
   * for SLR: is an observed effect due to that variable, or another
   * for MLR: once a variable is in the model, similar variables are no longer